CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 - Configured operating system of Azure VMs running Linux to support a highly available SAP NetWeaver deployment
 - Configured clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment

-## You have successfully completed the lab
+## You have successfully completed the lab.